molssi-seamm/molssi-seamm.github.io/docs/glossary.rst

    :sorted:

    flowchart
-      A graphical representation of a multistep simulation protocol.
-See :ref:`Flowchart`
+      A graphical representation of a multi-step simulation protocol.
+See :ref:`flowchart`

    step
       A step in the simulation protocol, typically representing a